- Over the past decade, the music listening experience has undergone a massive change and evolved the way we consume music.

 With the introduction of music streaming services, today, the most preferred mode of listening to music is our smartphone — made possible thanks to all the different music streaming services.
 However, despite the variety, not every individual seems happy with the quality offered on most streaming services.
 If you find yourself belonging to this camp, you very likely either use services that offer high-res -or- master-quality audio, or you get music files in formats like FLAC, WAV, etc. — in which case, you need a high-res audio player to play them.

-But before we proceed with our recommendation list for the same, it is important to note that using a high-res player is one of the steps you can take to experience high-fidelity music since there are other factors like the file format (and the bitrate), the DAC used on your Android smartphone, the medium of connection (wired or wireless), and obviously, your headphones, which play their part collectively to offer a rich music listening experience.
+But before we proceed with our recommendation list for the same, it is important to note that using a high-res player is one of the steps you can take to experience high-fidelity music since there are other factors like the file format (and the bitrate), the DAC used on your Android smartphone, the medium of connection (wired or wireless), and obviously, your headphones, which play their part collectively of offering a rich music listening experience.
 So, considering you have other things sorted, let’s check out some of the best hi-res audio player apps for Android you can use to enjoy high-quality music.

 Best Hi-Res Audio Players for Android